Consider Main Reasons to Choose Extended Development Team Over Other Models

 Traditional outsourcing is best suited for a more project-based approach with short-term deadlines.
 Here the two parties can easily part ways after the contract when the product is ready.
 Keep in mind that your dedicated extended development team can always come back for more long-term projects.

-- Complete lack of technical expertise: this is a common problem in companies of all nature.
+- Complete lack of technical expertise: this is a common problem in companies of all natures.
 While an extended engineering team can help fill in the gap, it would be nearly impossible to fully integrate an in-house team that lacks the skill with an extended team.
 If such skills are missing in your company, the best approach would be staff augmentation.
 This way, the company can quickly acquire the skills it needs.

 - When you don’t want control over the project: lastly, companies that don’t want to take control over every aspect of a project can get in touch with a traditional outsourcing company and hand over all the management activities to the outsourced team.